lutierod/rodriguez-portfolio/final-project2.md

 ## Findings
 Going into this, I think I had gotten too much in my head about the story making sense and following a logical progression.
 But, most of the feedback had to do wth the examples I used at the end of the story to demonstrate alternatives for online content.
 Other feedback included the way I ordered data vizualizations and the paragraphs relating to them.

 Related to specifics about my data visualizations, feedback indicated that a few needed revisions for colors and labeling.
-Whenever we did peer reviews in class, I got a few comments on my map visualization being a bit confusing because of the key and the fact that it automatically zoomed to Iceland on the page.
+Whenever we did peer reviews in class, I got some comments on my map visualization being a bit confusing because of the key and the fact that it automatically zoomed to Iceland on the page.
 I made a few adjustments before including it in my storyboard, but a couple of my subjects still had questions about the scale and labels on the key since the values are in decimals instead of percentages.

 My interviewees were conflicted on whether or not the story made them want to act.